gsamokovarov/web-console/README.markdown

 for input, before signalling the client to try again.

 Maybe some day Web Sockets or SSE can be used for more efficient communication.
-Until that day, you can use long-polling as a more efficient way of communication.

-To enable long-polling, use [Puma] as your development server and add the following to your configuration
+Until that day, you can use long-polling.
+To enable it, use [Puma] as your development server and add the following to your configuration.

 ```ruby
 class Application < Rails::Application